How to Choose the Best Laptop for Artists?TIPS

 Choosing the right Operating System (OS) is the first and the most important step when buying a new laptop as it determines the environment you will work in.
 Therefore, verify that the pre-loaded OS meets your end-use needs.

-Windows OS is Easy to use, intuitive GUI.
-An ideal platform for work or study use.Most devices are Windows compatible.
+Windows OS is easy to use, with an intuitive graphical user interface (GUI).
+It is an ideal platform for work or study, and most devices are compatible with Windows.

 What you need to know about hardware ?